Easy General Tso’s Chicken

 There are some dishes that are true representations of what is eaten in any of the hundreds of provinces of China, and there are some dishes that have really come to be in American Chinese restaurants.
-This dish is the latter, but no inarguably delicious and certainly adored in the U.S. and beyond.
+This dish is the latter, but while it’s not an authentic Chinese dish, it’s inarguably delicious and certainly adored in the U.S. and beyond.

-I use chicken thighs, which is what is usually used in restaurants; it’s moister and more flavorful than chicken breasts, but you can use chicken breasts if that’s what you prefer.
-The cooking time will be slightly shorter for white meat (breasts) vs dark meat (thighs), so keep that in mind.
+- I use chicken thighs, which is what is usually used in the restaurant version of this dish.
+Thighs are moister and more flavorful than chicken breasts, but you can use chicken breasts if you prefer.
+The cooking time will be slightly shorter for white meat (breasts) vs. dark meat (thighs), so keep that in mind.

-The chicken is tossed with cornstarch before being cooked which allows it to form a nice crispy crust on the outside.
-It also helps to thicken the sauce when it is added at the end, so two advantages for the price of one ingredient.
+- The chicken is tossed with cornstarch before it’s cooked, which allows it to form a nice crispy crust on the outside.
+It also helps to thicken the sauce when the cooked chicken is returned to the pan at the end; two advantages for the price of one ingredient.

 Sauce for General Tso’s Chicken

 The sauce that coats the chunks of lightly pan-fried chicken is a bit sweet, a bit spicy, and immensely flavorful.
 Garlic, ginger, and sesame oil mingle with the soy sauce, brown sugar, and vinegar to create a glaze that clings nicely to the chicken.
 The short cooking time needed to thicken up and heat the sauce allows the nuggets of chicken to remain crispy, which is part of the appeal of this dish.

 - Chicken broth – Using less sodium broth allows you to control the recipe’s salt.